lakilé.

 BuildingCorporate-wrapper share

-Why it matters: in buildings with high corporate-wrapper concentration, your comparable owners are holding entities — often long-term, often with professional property management, often priced to institutional yield targets.
-The negotiation ecosystem inside those buildings differs from the family-owned ones.
+Why it matters: in buildings with high corporate-wrapper concentration, your comparable owners are holding entities — often long-term, professionally managed, priced to institutional yield targets.
+The negotiation ecosystem inside differs from the family-owned buildings.
 Same neighborhood, different ownership dynamics.

 When CdE actually closes